ESA’s Gaia Satellite Finds Proof Of Ancient Galactic Mergers In The Halo Of The Milky Way

 “We discovered five small clusters which we believe are remnants of five merger events,” says Koppelman.

-In addition, his team also came across a massive chunk of hundreds of stars that are related with each other and share the same history.
+In addition, his team also came across a massive chunk of hundreds of stars that are related to each other and share the same history.
 These stars belong to the “Helmi stream” — a group of almost 20 stars, now vastly expanded, identified by Koppelman’s supervisor in 1999 and which have been established as relics of the same ancient merger event.

 Because the stars in the “Helmi stream” have a retrograde movement compared to the disk of the Milky Way, they appear to be “the result of a merger with a large galaxy,” Koppelman points out.